IEvangelist/davidpine.net/content/blog/angular-http-gotchas.md

 ## JavaScript to the rescue

 What's to stop a consumer from trying to interact with the `details.date` property -- if you recall it is still typed as a `Date`.
-This is error prone and will cause issues -- if not immediately, certainly later on.
+This is error-prone and will cause issues -- if not immediately, certainly later on.
 Ideally, all objects that are intended to map over from JSON should contain primitive types only.

 If you're set on using a `class`, you should use the __RxJS__ `map` operator.